intive-FDV/marlin-nettv-example/README.md

 This example _is not_ a fully function video webstore (e.g. it doesn't manage users properly nor provides a pretty user interface), it is just a barebone implementation to test Marlin DRM content on a Net TV that you may hack around to integrate in your app.
 Notice also that the example was tested with a specific Philips Net TV device, so thorough Net TV compliance is absolutely not guaranteed; pull requests and issues are more than welcome of course :)

-The server-side of the application (the "webstore", in Marlin-terms) is coded in Ruby using [Sinatra](sinatra), but it should not be necessary to have prevous experience with Ruby nor Sinatra to get it running or to understand what the code does, as it's very simple and quite thoroughly commented.
+The server-side of the application (the "webstore", in Marlin-terms) is coded in Ruby using [Sinatra][sinatra], but it should not be necessary to have prevous experience with Ruby nor Sinatra to get it running or to understand what the code does, as it's very simple and quite thoroughly commented.

-This example was made following [this tutorial](hms-tutorial).
+This example was made following [this tutorial][hms-tutorial].

 You can see the example working at <http://marlin-nettv-example.heroku.com/> (note that you should visit this link with a Net TV device).